Chalk home page

 Initial Values

-The first time a stream resolver runs for a given partition key, Chalk needs to create an initial value for the state.
+The first time a stream resolver runs for a given key, Chalk needs to create an initial value for the state.

 Default Argument